A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 - stop your immune system working – this reduces the risk of the transplant being rejected

 As part of the conditioning treatment, you'll be given a range of medicines, so a tube called a central line will usually be inserted into a large vein near your heart.
-This means medication can be passed into your body without the need for lots of injections.
+This means medicine can be passed into your body without the need for lots of injections.

 Conditioning can cause a number of unpleasant side effects, such as sickness, hair loss and tiredness.
 These are usually temporary.
 Your treatment team will discuss the risks of treatment with you beforehand.